lnlfp/lnlfp/README.md

 Lionel is a Django based web-app which takes delimited files and runs standard (user-defined) processes on them within a database.

+## setup

+We will eventually build a script for this but it isn't a focus right now.

+For now you need python 3.4+.

+Run pip install -r requirements.txt

+Copy the example_settings.py file into a settings.py file and give it a secret key.

+To run:

+python manage.py runserver

+You will then be able to access the program from localhost:8000/loader

 ## History

 We found at work that a lot of what we were doing was loading new data feeds and adapting them to existing processes via standard ETL.